-Phase I grants resulting from this competition will be made during FY 2019 to small businesses with maximum award sizes of \$200,000.
+Phase I grants resulting from this competition will be made during FY 2020 to small businesses with maximum award sizes of \$200,000, but see each topic for its respective maximum award size (a proposal submitted that exceeds the maximum award size for the respective topic will be declined without review).
 The period of performance will depend on the scope of the effort but will not exceed 12 months.
-Please note that the Phase II grant application will be due approximately 9.5 months after the grant start date, with no exceptions.
+Please note that the Phase II grant application will be due approximately 9.5 months after the grant start date.
+This will be the only opportunity to submit a Phase II application for Phase I awards made under this FOA.
 Grantees that select a Phase I period of performance of 9 months or less will be able to complete their Phase I project prior to submission of their Phase II grant application.
 Grantees that select a Phase I longer than 9 months will be able to continue R&D after their Phase II application is submitted but will not be able to utilize these results in the preparation of their Phase II application.